Magnetic Hill Zoo

 - A study on baboons and macaques by Mount Allison University students was carried out at the Magnetic Hill Zoo.

 The Magnetic Hill Zoo is a Municipal Zoo that strives to provide a safe educational environment for area residents and tourists alike.
-We strive to operate a CAZA (Canadian Association of Zoos and Aquariums) accredited facility that is focused on recreation, education, conservation, and scientific study.
+We strive to operate a CAZA (Canada’s Accredited Zoos and Aquariums) accredited facility that is focused on recreation, education, conservation, and scientific study.